 - Grab & throws: All of Bowser’s throws deal a lot of damage, and his up throw can even combo into his forward aerial at low-to-medium percentages.

 Bowser might be the strongest Figure Player in the game (and he most certainly is), but this doesn’t mean training one is effortless.
-He still requires a good bit of work, though substantially less than other characters.
+He still requires a decent bit of work, though substantially less than other characters.
 Once again, there are a few more resources available on Bowser; you could read his official ban announcement or his wiki page if you’re interested in learning more.
 If you have any additional questions that haven’t been answered here, feel free to check out our Discord server!
-Thanks to Blank for helping out with the training section (and check out their YouTube channel here).
 Happy training, and until next time!

 If you would like to read more amiibo training guides, please follow this link.